 - Special Fee:

-Course DescriptionReviews major professional subject areas through guest speakers and field trips.
-Discusses practicum experiences and employment opportunities.
+Course DescriptionReviews major ophthalmic subject areas through guest speakers and field trips.
+Explores practicum experiences and employment opportunities.
 Students must enroll in this class if they are enrolled in second year Practicum.
 May be repeated two times for credit.
 Corequisites: OMT 222.

 Addendum to Course Description